Introduction to Beef Fajitas

 Variations

-This recipe calls for the meat to be served with onions and peppers sauteed on the griddle or hot cast iron skillet.
+This recipe calls for the meat to be served with onions and peppers.
+They should be sauteed on the griddle or hot cast iron skillet.
 You can also serve them with sliced fire-roasted poblano pepper or jalapenos if you like the heat.
 The flavor will be awesome.

 Serve with warmed flour and corn tortillas, red and green salsa, chopped cilantro, chopped onions, Mexican rice, and refried beans.
 See all the recipes for Fajita Friday.

 I like my fajitas with yellow corn tortillas slightly cooked with a touch of beef fat on a flat skillet.
 So good!
-Put the last portion of beef fat in a cast iron skillet or griddle and spread it around to cover the entire surface.
+Put the last portion of beef fat in a cast iron skillet or griddle.
+Spread it around to cover the entire surface.
 Start cooking the tortillas for a couple of minutes on each side.

-If you cook them longer where they are starting to get golden brown you can use one tortilla per taco, and if you take them off just after they’re warm, you will need to use two tortillas and double up.
+If you cook them longer and they are starting to get golden brown, you can use one tortilla per taco.
+If you take them off just after they’re warm, you will need to use two tortillas and double up.
 If you don’t use two of the heated corn tortillas, your tacos will fall apart on you.

 You can also serve flour tortillas.
 Try them this way; corn tortillas with beef fajitas, and flour tortillas with chicken fajitas.
 You will notice a very nice flavor pairing for each one.